Masyita Crystallin

-Masyita Crystallin (born 13 July 1981) is an Indonesian economist and bureaucrat, serving as the director general of financial sector stability and development at the Ministry of Finance since 2025.
-Before this appointment, Masyita held roles both nationally and globally, including serving as special advisor to the finance minister for fiscal and macroeconomic policy and climate change.
+Masyita Crystallin is an Indonesian economist who served as the director general of financial sector stability and development at the Ministry of Finance until 2026 when she was appointed to her current role as Head of Economic and ESG Strategic Positioning in Indonesia's largest sovereign wealth fund Danantara.
+Throughout her professional career, Masyita held roles both nationally and globally, including serving as special advisor to the finance minister for fiscal and macroeconomic policy and climate change.

 Early life

-Born on 13 July 1981, Masyita attended school in several locations in Jambi, including the village of Pelabuhan Dagang and the Nipah Panjang district, before moving to the capital city of Jambi.
+Masyita attended school in several locations in Jambi, including the hinterland village of Pelabuhan Dagang and the seaside Nipah Panjang district, before moving to the capital city of Jambi.
 She recalled that her parents were stationed in an area without electricity, and she was unable to attend kindergarten as one was not available.
-Upon moving to the capital, she noted a stark difference in educational quality, finding herself dropping from the top of her class to the bottom.
+Upon moving to the provincial capital, she noted a stark difference in educational quality, finding herself dropping from the top of her class to the bottom.
 Her experience pushed her to become a teacher to help equalize educational opportunities across Indonesia.
 While she was still in school, she also became a fan of Sri Mulyani.

-She studied economics at the University of Indonesia from 2001 to 2005, where she earned a bachelor's degree in economics.
+After finishing high school in Jakarta, she studied economics at the University of Indonesia from 2001 to 2005, where she earned a bachelor's degree in economics.
 She received a distinction as the student with the highest GPA from her department in 2004.
 Her thesis supervisor was Chatib Basri, who later became the finance minister.

 She pursued further studies internationally, obtaining her master's degree in economics from the Australian National University in 2006 and in international development economics from the Claremont Graduate University in 2010.
 She continued her education at Claremont, where she completed her Ph.D. in economics in 2015 while working in the World Bank.